yuxingch/Implicature-Strength-Some/README.md

 `RatingModel` used to predict the implicature strength rating for *some (but not all)*.

 ## Latest Version
-Able to run ELMo-LSTM (single sentence/contextual)
+- Able to run ELMo-LSTM (single sentence/contextual)
+- Add an extra self-attention layer (draft version 6/6/2019)

 ## Installation
 To set up the virtual environment (python3) to run the script: